cloudberrydb/cloudberrydb/src/backend/cdb/dispatcher/README.md

 	* `CdbDispatchSetCommand`: send SET commands to all existing Gangs except those allocated for extended queries, and block to get results or error
 	* `CdbDispDtxProtocolCommand`: send DTX commands to the writer Gang, and block to get results or error

-### Dispatcher Mode:
-To improve parallelism, Dispatcher has two different implementations internally, one is using threads, the other leverages asynchronous network programming.
-When GUC `gp_connections_per_thread` is 0, async dispatcher is used, which is the default configuration

 ### Dispatcher routines:
 All dispatcher routines contains few standard steps:
 * CdbDispatchPlan/CdbDispatchUtilityStatement/CdbDispatchCommand/CdbDispatchSetCommand/CdbDispDtxProtocolCommand